hamish/graphfetch/README.md

 Graphfetch uses the ndb async methods to execute as much of the datastore activity in parallel as possible.
 Performance appears to be very good.
 A future enhancement #1 aims to provide a tasklet based implementation which may be faster in some complex situations.

 graphfetch does not set aside the need for thoughtful data model design.

+## Issues
+Please report any issues that you find in github.

+## Future work

+* Comprehensive testing
+* Performance improvements
+* Pagination for top level fetches